TalissonJunior/winuvo-cli/README.md

 A command line interface to manager backend web api([.Net Core](https://github.com/dotnet/core)) and front end applications([Angular x "schematics"](https://angular.io/)), writting in [Nodejs](https://nodejs.org/en/) using [Typescript](https://www.typescriptlang.org/)

-The goal of this project is to pattern development at winuvo company generating all of the backend and frontend from a single line of code, this will allow winuvo developers to create what users think that they are actually creating **"pages, design"**
+The goal of this project is to pattern development generating all of the backend and frontend from a single line of code, this will allow developers to create what users think that they are actually creating **"pages, design"**.

 # Usage